HL7/fhir-shorthand/input/pagecontent/sushi.md

 Here are some general tips on approaching debugging:

 * Eliminate parsing (syntax) errors first.
-Messages include `extraneous input {x} expecting {y}`, `mismatched input {x} expecting {y}` and `no viable alternative at {x}`.
+Syntax error messages may include `extraneous input {x} expecting {y}`, `mismatched input {x} expecting {y}` and `no viable alternative at {x}`.
 These messages indicate that the line in question is not a valid FSH statement.
 * The order of keywords is not arbitrary.
 The declarations must start with the type of item you are creating (e.g., Profile, Instance, ValueSet).
 * The order of rules usually doesn't matter, but there are exceptions.
-Slices and extensions must be created (with `contains` rule) before they are constrained.
+Slices and extensions must be created before they are constrained.
 * A common error is `No element found at path`.
 This means that although the overall grammar of the statement is correct, SUSHI could not find the FHIR element you are referring to in the rule.
 Make sure there are no spelling errors, the element names in the path are correct, and you are using the [path grammar](reference.html#paths) correctly.
 * If you are getting an error you can't resolve, you can ask for help on the [#shorthand chat channel](https://chat.fhir.org/#narrow/stream/215610-shorthand).